 - Case of the Month - All fellows contribute to this monthly publication and collaborative effort between the Palliative and Supportive Institute and the University of Pittsburgh Palliative Care faculty members.
 In addition to being distributed through the Pitt/UPMC community, the Case of the Month articles are posted on Pallimed: Arts & Humanities, a blog focusing on the many themes in palliative medicine that intersect with film, music, paintings, books, and other artistic media.

 Depending on their level of interest, fellows also have the opportunity to work on smaller projects, such as "Fast Facts," article reviews, or presentations at local or national meetings.

-The fellowship program is housed in the Section of Palliative Care and Medical Ethics and .
-We have active research programs with millions in grant support and active relationships with educators and researchers in oncology, ethics, anesthesia, and geriatrics.
+The fellowship program is housed in the Section of Palliative Care and Medical Ethics, and we have active research programs with millions of dollars in grant support, as well as active relationships with educators and researchers in oncology, ethics, anesthesia, and geriatrics.

 Post-residency physician fellows must meet the following criteria:

-Fellowship applicants submit applications through ERAS.
-The ERAS post office accepts applications annually, November 15 - May 31.
-Of note, the specialty of palliative care does not participate in the match process.
-Applications will be accepted through ERAS starting on November 15, 2013 for fellowship starting July 2015.
-If all fellowship slots are not filled when the ERAS post office closes on May 31, an application may be submitted outside of ERAS.
-Applicants are considered in a rolling admissions process.
-Historically, we have filled all of our fellowship slots at least one year before the start of the fellowship.
+Fellowship applicants submit applications through the Electronic Residency Application Service (ERAS).
+Of note, the specialty of palliative care participates in the match process.
+Applications will be accepted through ERAS starting on July 15, 2015, for fellowship starting July 2016.
 Please contact us directly if you have any questions about the application process.

 All completed applications will include: